Walkersville High School

 Walkersville High School (WHS) is a four-year public high school in Walkersville, Frederick County, Maryland, United States.
-The school's colors are blue and gold and athletic teams are known as the "Lions."
+The school's colors are blue and gold and its athletic teams are known as the "Lions."

-Overview
+The school is located near the foothills of the Appalachian Mountains of Western Maryland in the town of Walkersville, along Maryland Route 194, east of U.S. 15, and north of Maryland Route 26.

-The school is located near the foothills of the Appalachian Mountains of Western Maryland in the town of Walkersville.
-The school is located just off Maryland Route 194, east of U.S. 15, and north of Maryland Route 26.
+History

-The current building's construction began in 1974, with an addition completed in 1999.
-The building has 191104 sqft of space located on 49.97 acre of land.
+The construction of Walkersville High School began in 1974, and the school opened in 1976.
+An addition to the building was completed in 1999.
+The building now has 191104 sqft of space located on 49.97 acre of land.

 The original high school building is now Walkersville Middle School.